Alfred Vargas

-Biography and Career
+Biography and career

-Vargas was born on October 24, 1979 in San Juan, Metro Manila to Alfredo "Freddieboy" Vargas, Jr. and Atty.
+Vargas was born on October 24, 1979, in Quezon City to Alfredo "Freddieboy" Vargas Jr. and Atty.
 Susana Dumlao-Vargas.

 He graduated in A.B.
 Management Economics in Ateneo de Manila University.
 For his graduate studies, he went to the University of the Philippines Diliman and earned his master's degree in Public Administration.

 As an actor, he started his career as a member of ABS-CBN Star Magic (formerly Star Circle) acting workshop Batch 10.
-From there, he had his TV role in the drama soap opera, Pangako Sa'yo, from the same network.
+From there, he had his TV role in the drama soap opera, Pangako Sa 'Yo, from the same network.
 But this Ateneo de Manila graduate was acting in theatre long before the talent scouts lured him into television.

-His breakthrough role came in the film Bridal Shower.
-After this, Vargas moved to the GMA Network where he featured in three shows in Philippine television: the daytime drama series, Daisy Siete, the fantasy series, Encantadia (as Aquil), and its prequel series Etheria (as Amarro, Aquil's father).

-He played the leading role on the GMA daytime series Muli, opposite the Malaysian actress Carrie Lee and Marian Rivera as well as being part of the cast of Impostora in 2007.
-In 2008, he worked again with Marian Rivera in Dyesebel.
-He is also part of the upcoming installment of Una Kang Naging Akin co-starring Angelika dela Cruz, in which he plays "Ronnie".

-His most recent movie projects include Status: Single and When I Met U. He is set to do an indie film, Amamanhig.
-In 2009, he appeared in All About Eve where he is reunited with his Impostora castmates Sunshine Dizon, Iza Calzado, and Mark Anthony Fernandez.
-He then made a villainous turn when he played the pirate captain Lima Wong in Zorro.
-He went on to play "Gabriel" in Darna but had to leave the series as he applied for candidacy for councilor.

-In 2010, Alfred Vargas was reappearing in "Darna", becoming a successful reporter.
-In December 2010, he returned to ABS-CBN and did projects for the network without contract as he was a public servant serving and cannot be exclusive.
-In January 2017, he returned to his home network GMA Network and it would serve as Vargas comeback project after being on a hiatus for two years.
-This led to a familiar role as "Amarro", the father of Aquil in Encantadia's remake.
+He was also a front man of his own band, Privado.

 He was working on a GMA soap opera, which turned out to be Kambal, Karibal while still balancing his congressional work.

+Personal life

+Vargas married Yasmine Espiritu in 2010.
+They have four children.